eclipsesource/jsonforms/packages/react/README.md

 # JSONForms - More Forms.
 Less Code
 ### Complex Forms in the blink of an eye

-JSONForms uses HTML custom elements and eliminates the need to write HTML templates in order to create forms by leveraging the capabilities of JSON and JSON schema.
+JSONForms eliminates the tedious task of writing fully-featued forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

 # React Package
 This is the JSONForms react package which provides the necessary bindings for React.
 It uses [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core).